 It is no surprise that this completely normal, universal and expected part of the aging process has become a major scapegoat on which otherwise idiopathic back pain is often blamed.

 This dialog takes a glimpse at the psychoemotional ramifications of being diagnosed with degenerative disc disease.
+If you are wondering why your pain got worse once diagnosed with degenerative disc disease, this dialog will provide all the answers that you are seeking.

 I clearly recall how I felt when my first chiropractor diagnosed degenerative disc disease when I was only 16.
 I could not understand how my spine could be failing at such a young age, especially since I was so healthy and always in good shape.